TURN STONE RESEARCH

 Turn Stone Research aims to educate and engage people with place and past utilizing a variety of resources.
 In-depth researching takes place both on paper and in the field.
 Focusing a historical lens on our landscapes forges new connections that allow us to become closer to our backyards, neighbors, and ancestors.

-Owner Samantha Ford has worked in municipal government and museums for more than a decade.
+Owner Samantha Ford has worked in municipal government and museums for almost two decades.
 Her experience as an Assistant Town Clerk, Deputy Registrar of Vital Statistics, and Director of Historical Research & Outreach, along with a life-long passion for history and learning has allowed her to develop partnerships with public and private entities.

 Sam has worked closely with families to digitize personal collections, and survey properties to determine eligibility for the National Register of Historic Places.
 Her work with non-profit and municipal organizations includes field workshops, records management, social media coordination, grant and creative writing.